Security

 The authentication module provides the backend routes, which handle sending emails to your users and verifying the links and codes.
 UI and email templates are handled in your application code so that they can be easily customized.

-The starter project comes with code for sending emails with Postmark.
-Until you add API keys for Postmark and Recaptcha (which is used to protect your signin forms from bots), signin links and codes will be printed to the console instead of being emailed.
+The starter project comes with code for sending emails with MailerSend.
+Until you add API keys for MailerSend and Recaptcha (which is used to protect your signin forms from bots), signin links and codes will be printed to the console instead of being emailed.

 After a user authenticates successfully, their user ID will be stored in the session.
 Sessions are stored in encrypted cookies.
 For new users, a user document will be created as well.
 You can get the user's ID from the session like so: